 - Positive things diary.
 Note down three positive things that have happened each day before you go to bed, e.g. I visited my favourite place, I finally did that pile of washing up, I got through a day without a flashback.
 Look back through this diary when you are feeling sad or can't sleep - Find or make your mantra.
 A mantra is a personal power statement of hope and possibility.
-Tell it to yourself daily; use it to inspire or encourage yourself, or to quiet negative thoughts.
+Tell it to yourself daily; use it to inspire or encourage yourself,or to quiet negative thoughts.
 Here are some examples: - The Metta prayer: "May all beings be peaceful.
 May all beings be happy.
 May all beings be safe.
 May all beings awaken to the light of their true nature.
 May all beings be free." - "I can do this." - "I am kind to myself." - "(God) grant me the serenity to accept the things I cannot change, the courage to change the things I can and the wisdom to know the difference." - My best person.
 Is there a person that you know (or used to know) who always supported and believed you?
 Keep a photograph or any symbol of this person with you.
 Refer to it (touch, look at) when you need them - My best person-response.
 Think about what your best person would say to you if you are judging or blaming yourself - What would I say?
 If someone close to you said the same thing as you were thinking, what would you say to support them?

 - Distractions.
-Make a list of distractions. - Contact a friend - Watch a favourite film or TV programme - Do something creative - Dance - Make yourself a safe cocoon in bed with your duvet - Visit a place that makes you feel safe (such as a friend or loved-one's house, a park or beauty spot, a museum/ gallery, a cafe) - Cuddle or play with a pet - Do some volunteering (some find it comforting to help people, animals or the environment during their own healing process) - Give yourself a calming sleep routine.
+Make a list of distractions. - Contact a friend - Watch a favourite film or TV programme - Do something creative - Dance - Make yourself a safe cocoon in bed with your duvet - Visit a place that makes you feel safe (such as a friend or a loved one's house, a park or beauty spot, a museum/ gallery, a cafe) - Cuddle or play with a pet - Do some volunteering (some find it comforting to help people, animals or the environment during their own healing process) - Give yourself a calming sleep routine.
 Overthinking can become a real challenge when you are 'trying to sleep'.
 Keeping a nightlight on and listening to the radio, calming music or nature sounds may help.
 Electronic screens do not help with relaxation.
-Try not to look at your smartphone, tablet or computer for at least 45 minutes before you go to bed.
-The blue light that some devices emit prevents the natural process of sleepiness from happening.
 Likewise, alcohol will stimulate instead of relaxing you due to its sugar levels.
-Finally, as you close your eyes, slow your breathing count in for 4 and out for 7.' - Don't blame yourself.
-If you find yourself thinking 'Why didn't I...', 'It was my fault', 'I should have...', ask yourself: - What is the evidence? - If someone told me the same story, who would I blame? - Are there other ways to think about what happened?
+Finally, as you close your eyes, slow your breathing count in for 4 and out for 7 - Don't blame yourself.
+If you find yourself thinking 'Why didn't I...', 'It was my fault', 'I should have...', ask yourself: - What is the evidence? - If someone told me the same story, who would I blame? - Are there other ways to think about what happened? - What are the positives and negatives of this way of thinking? - What logical errors am I making?
+E.g 'If I hadn't of worn a short skirt, it wouldn't have happened - Your actions didn't cause this

-- What are the positives and negatives of this way of thinking? - What logical errors am I making?
-For example, 'If I hadn't of gone to that bar, it wouldn't have happened'. - Your actions didn't cause this - What would my 'best person' say to tell me that it wasn't my fault? - What would an organisation like SARSAS say?
+- What would my 'best person' say to tell me that it wasn't my fault? - What would an organisation like SARSAS say?